ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/filtering_of_noise-induced_obstacles.md

 - `plugin`: type of plugin.
 In our case `nav2_costmap_2d::DenoiseLayer`.

-Full list of parameters supported by `DenoiseLayer` are listed at [Denoise Layer Parameters](../../configuration/packages/costmap-plugins/denoise.md#denoise-layer-parameters) page.
+Full list of parameters supported by `DenoiseLayer` are listed at [Denoise Layer Parameters][denoise-layer-parameters] page.

 It is important to note that `DenoiseLayer` typically should be placed before the inflation layer.
 This is required to prevent inflation from noise-induced obstacles.